bengottlieb/ConversationKit/README.md

   * Turn on "iCloud" and check the "CloudKit" checkbox (use default container is already selected)
   * Turn on "Background Modes" and check the "Remote Notifications" checkbox
 * In your app delegate add `ConversationKit.configureNotifications(_:)` to your `applicationDidFinishLaunching(…)` method
-* Add an `application(application,didReceiveRemoteNotification,fetchCompletionHandler)` method, and call the same method on `ConversationKit.instance`
+* Add an `application(application,didReceiveRemoteNotification,fetchCompletionHandler)` method, and call the same method on `ConversationKit`
+* If you want the user to be able to reply to message notifications from outside the application, add an `application(application,handleActionWithIdentifier,forLocalNotification,withResponseInfo,completionHandler)` method, and call the same method on `ConversationKit`
 * Finally, call `ConversationKit.setupLocalSpeaker()` with an identifier for the local user.

 You're now set up.
 You can easily add a `ConversationView` to a view controller, set its `conversation` property, and you'll receive messages as they come in.